-Exam option: Students may take a final, multiple-choice examination that will be held on the date of the final examination as determined by UBC's Exam Scheduling Office.
-The exam period for the Fall of 2021 begins on December 11 and ends on December 22; the specific exam date for this course will not be announced by UBC's Exam Scheduling Office until sometime in October.
+and ends on December 22; the specific exam date for this course will not be announced by UBC's Exam Scheduling Office until sometime in October.
 The examination is not open-book; students are not permitted to consult any materials while answering the questions.
 The final exam will consist of approximately 75 multiple-choice questions.
-Questions will be drawn primarily from materials presented in the lectures (75 percent), but will also cover material from the required readings for lectures and discussion sections (25 percent).
+Questions will be drawn primarily from materials presented in the lectures (80 percent), but may also cover material from the required readings for lectures and discussion sections (20 percent).
 The final examination will be cumulative, covering all of the course material.

-Final paper option: Students may complete an independent written project, drawing on books, articles, and students' analyses and interpretations accompanied with formal scholarly citations, submitted no later than the date of the final examination as determined by UBC's Exam Scheduling Office.46 The exam period for the Fall of 2021 begins on December 11 and ends on December 22; the specific exam date for this course will not be announced by UBC's Exam Scheduling Office until sometime in October.
+Final paper option: Students may complete an independent written project, drawing on books, articles, and students' analyses and interpretations accompanied with formal scholarly citations, submitted no later than the date of the final examination as determined by UBC's Exam Scheduling Office.51 The exam period for the Fall of 2022 begins on December 11 and ends on December 22; the specific exam date for this course will not be announced by UBC's Exam Scheduling Office until sometime in October.
 Students choosing the final paper option are encouraged to begin work early in the semester on a paper.
 Many ideas and recommendations for papers are available here.

-You are also free to read various things that your instructor has written, in order to get ideas on topics to explore; an evolving list of publications is here.
+You are also free to read various things that your instructor has written, in order to get ideas on topics to explore; an evolving list of publications is here..
 Your instructor encourages and welcomes debate, disagreement, and alternative perspectives on the many fascinating dimensions of our unprecedented urban age!
 You may also wish to read through one or more examples of past student papers for Urban Studies courses that were subsequently revised and published, as cited below.
 Note also the bibliographic citation style in which these articles are referenced, with human-readable information on names, article titles, journal names and/or book publisher information - but excluding robotically-created URLs, DOIs, and all other types of cybernetic garbage.
 Use these as examples in preparing reference lists for your own paper.